Managing PARKINSON'S

-Living with Parkinson’s can be tough, but managing your condition doesn’t have to be.
-This page shares tips on managing Parkinson’s disease including a mix of approaches to help control symptoms, maintain independence, and improve quality of life.
-While there’s currently no cure, these strategies can help slow progression and make day-to-day living easier.
+Living with Parkinson’s can be challenging however managing the condition definitely helps.
+Find tips below to help with PD including symptom management, maintaining independence, and improving quality of life.
+While there’s currently no cure, these strategies can help slow the progression of PD and make day-to-day living more comfortable and enjoyable.

 Symptom management

-Medication management: Taking your medication and talking to your doctor can help make sure that you are taking the correct medication for your specific needs while addressing motor and non-motor symptoms.
+Medication management: Talk to your doctor to ensure that you are taking the correct medication for your specific needs while addressing motor and non-motor symptoms.

 Stay active: Create a plan to have regular physical activity such as with walking, yoga, tai chi or a customized home exercise plan created for you by a therapist.
-Exercise can help manage symptoms including balance, strength, flexibility and non-motor symptoms like mood, anxiety, and fatigue.
+Exercise can boost dopamine levels and help manage symptoms including balance, strength, flexibility and non-motor symptoms like mood, anxiety, and fatigue.
+Do what you love.
+Just do it!

-Make lifestyle modifications: Making modifications by creating routines to help sleep better, having a balanced diet, managing stress, and using adaptive tools can help maintain independence and have better quality of life.
+Make lifestyle modifications: Make modifications by creating routines to help sleep better, maintain a balanced diet, manage stress, and use adaptive tools can help maintain independence and assist in creating a better quality of life.

 Use therapy services: Occupational, physical, speech, and psychiatric therapies can help with symptom management and making lifestyle accommodations

-Safe environment: Having a safe environment like removing clutter, adding grab bars, and improve lighting can help decrease the risks of falls and allow for easier navigation around the home.
+Safe environment: Have a safe environment like removing clutter, adding grab bars, and improve lighting can help decrease the risks of falls and allow for easier navigation around the home.

 services